scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 .. class:: abstract

+   We introduce BigBang, a new Python toolkit for analyzing online collaborative communities such as those that build open source software.
    Mailing lists serve as critical communications infrastructure for many communities, including several of the open source software development communities that build scientific Python packages.

-   We introduce BigBang, a new Python toolkit for analyzing online collaborative communities such as those that build open source software.
+   BigBang provides tools for analyzing mailing lists.
+   In this paper, we present results from testing a generative model of online collaboration in mailing lists.
+   We derive a social network fro archival mailing list history and test the Barabasi-Alpert model of network formation against this data.
+   We find the model does not fit the data, but that mailist list social networks share statistical regularities not explained in existing complex systems literature.
+   This suggests room for a new generative model of network formation in the open collaborative setting.

 .. class:: keywords